ialbert/pywgsim/README.md

    * `4:0:0` are the number of errors, substitutions and indels in the right-most read of the pair.
    * `4` is the read pair number, unique, per contig.

-## Help

-    $ pywgsim -h

-prints:

-    usage: pywgsim [-h] [-e 0.02] [-D 500] [-s 50] [-N 1000] [-1 70] [-2 70]
-                   [-r 0.001] [-R 0.15] [-X 0.25] [-S 0] [-A 0.05] [-f]
-                   genome [read1] [read2]

-    positional arguments:
-      genome                FASTA reference sequence
-      read1                 FASTQ file for first in pair read2                 FASTQ file for second in pair

-    optional arguments:
-      -h, --help            show this help message and exit -e 0.02, --err 0.02   the base error rate
-      -D 500, --dist 500    outer distance between the two ends -s 50, --stdev 50     standard deviation
-      -N 1000, --num 1000   number of read pairs
-      -1 70, --L1 70        length of the first read
-      -2 70, --L2 70        length of the second read
-      -r 0.001, --mut 0.001
-                            rate of mutations
-      -R 0.15, --frac 0.15  fraction of indels
-      -X 0.25, --ext 0.25   probability an indel is extended -S 0, --seed 0        seed for the random generator -A 0.05, --amb 0.05   disregard if the fraction of ambiguous bases higher than FLOAT
-      -f, --fixed           each chromosome gets N sequences

 ## API